 If you imagine your mind as some great lake, then every interaction you have with another person causes ripples on the surface.
 It is only when you remove yourself from the distractions and energy of other people that the lake becomes calm, allowing you to see your own reflection in it.

-Separation from the constant mental turbulence caused by a world full of people is the only opportunity we have to look inward and discover who we are.
+Separation from the constant mental turbulence caused by a world full of people is the only opportunity we have to look inward and get to know who we are.

 Even when you are with a person or people, you are ultimately in control of your actions, your choices, and your attitude.